 Haruaki Tomioka was born in Tokyo, Japan, in 1948.
-He received the M.S. degree of agriculture from the Tokyo University, Tokyo, Japan, in 1972 and the Ph.D. degree of medical science from the Hiroshima University, Hiroshima, Japan, in 1984.
-From 1972 to 1973, Tomioka was a Research Staff at the Central Institute of Teijin Co.
+He received the Master’s degree of Agriculture from the Tokyo University, Tokyo, Japan, in 1972 and the Ph.D. degree for Medical Science from the Hiroshima University, Hiroshima, Japan, in 1984.
+From 1972 to 1973, H. Tomioka was a Research Staff at the Central Institute of Teijin Co.
 From 1973 to 1975, he was an Assistant Professor at the Hiroshima University.
 From 1975 to 1977, he was a Senior Research Staff at the Biomedical Institute of Teijin Co.
-Since 1997, he has been a research and teaching staff at the Shimane University of Medicine, an Assistant Professor (1988-1994), an Associate Professor (1994-2004), Professor (since 2004).
-Presently, he is a Professor at the Department of Microbiology and Immunology, Shimane University School of Medicine.
-He is mainly interested in molecular biology, immunology, and chemotherapy of mycobacterial infections including Mycobacterium tuberculosis, and M. avium complex.
+Since 1997, he has been a research and teaching staff at the Shimane University of Medicine: Assistant Professor (1988-1994), Associate Professor (1994-2004), Professor (2004-present).
+Presently, he is a Professor at the department of Microbiology and Immunology, Shimane University School of Medicine.
+He is mainly interested in molecular biology, immunology, and chemotherapy of mycobacterial infections including Mycobacterium tuberculosis and M. avium complex.
 He is a recipient of the Imamura’s Memorial Award of the Japanese Society for Tuberculosis and the 2003 Outstanding Poster Award of ISSAR.
-He acted as the President of the 82nd Annual Meeting of the Japanese Association for Infectious Diseases (2008) and the 82nd Annual Meeting of the Japanese Leprosy Association (2009).
-He was an Executive Editor of Current Pharmaceutical Design and edited the special issue entitled Antimycobacterial Drugs: Current Status and Future Prospects in 2004.
+He acted as the president of the 82nd Annual Meeting of the Japanese Association for Infectious Diseases (2008) and the 82nd Annual Meeting of the Japanese Leprosy Association (2009).
+He was an Executive Editor of Curr Pharm Des and edited the special issue entitled “Antimycobacterial Drugs: Current Status and Future Prospects” in 2004.
 He is currently an Associate Editor of the Microbiology and Immunology and the Executive Editor of the Research Signpost.
-His special book entitled Current Topics on the Profiles of Host Immunological Response to Mycobacterial Infections is being released from the publisher in 2009.
-He is a Member of the board of directors of Japanese Society for Bacteriology, the Japanese Association for Infectious Diseases, and the Japanese Society for Tuberculosis.
+His special book entitled “Current Topics on the Profiles of Host Immunological Response to Mycobacterial Infections” is being released from the publisher in 2009.
+He is a member of the board of directors of Japanese Society for Bacteriology, the Japanese Association for Infectious Diseases, and the Japanese Society for Tuberculosis.

 Biography Updated on 11 March 2010